trulia/choroplethr/README.md

 ### The `choroplethr_acs` function

-Support for viewing data collected from the US Census's American Community Survey (ACS) is provided via the  `choroplethr_acs` function.
-The first parameter is an ACS table id and the second parameter is a level of detail (lod), which must be one of "state", "county" or "zip".
+Support for viewing data from the US Census's American Community Survey (ACS) is provided via the `choroplethr_acs` function.
+The first parameter is an ACS table id and the second parameter is a level of detail, which must be one of "state", "county" or "zip".
 A list of tables from 2007-2011 5-year ACS can be found [here](http://factfinder2.census.gov/faces/help/jsf/pages/metadata.xhtml?lang=en&type=dataset&id=dataset.en.ACS_11_5YR#).

 Here are some examples of using the `choroplethr_acs` function: